 Fencing is another common option, mainly because they are relatively inexpensive and are easy to install.
 Pick whichever type of fence you like and follow the same guidelines as the plants — a five-foot buffer zone and an access door.
 Fences are preferred to other enclosures, as they allow for better ventilation.

 No, do not pile rocks up to cover your propane tanks.
-Rock covers go over propane tanks and are designed to look like boulders.
-These are typically the most expensive option, but for good reason: they are the only ones that offer year-round protection.
-Most of these covers come with built-in rain and snow guards, which help stop rust and decay of your tank, extending its longevity.
+Rocker covers go over propane tanks and are designed to look like boulders.
+These are typically to most expensive option, but for good reason: they’re they only ones that offer year-round protection.
+Most of these covers come with built in rain and snow guards, which help stop rust and decay of your tank, extending it’s longevity.

 With all of these tips, we highly recommend talking to one of our propane professionals before installing any of these concealment ideas.
 Our propane professionals can help you make sure you are still meeting all propane safety regulations, and that your tank is still easily accessible for deliveries and maintenance.